 I recently covered the basics of juicing, and you might have thought, “That’s great … if I had a juicer!”
 Well, now I’m going to show you how easy it is to make juice without a juicer.
 All you need is a blender!
 Pretty handy, right?
-And you know what, it’s not a bad way to go.
+And you know what, considering you probably already have a blender in your kitchen, it’s not a bad way to go.
 It’s a great way to try your hand at juicing without committing to another expensive appliance.
 Plus it’s pretty easy and there’s actually less cleanup involved (bonus!).

 How to juice in a blender